jparanada/magic-hand/README.md

 Just press the scan button on your scanner and it makes the picture, idk what you need all this stuff for. 🙃

 IT IS VERY IMPORTANT THAT THE INPUT TIFF BE TAGGED WITH ITS CORRECT DPI, since srf needs to know the physical size of the image to work!
+Epson Scan will tag the image correctly, and image editors like Affinity Photo & Photoshop will preserve any DPI that's been set, so as long as you didn't do something like bring the scan into a project with different DPI, you should be fine here.

 (TODO)